 Those volunteers that are wanting to assist with field trips, enrich students' social and emotional well-being by having lunch/conversation are considered Level One volunteers.
 Level One volunteers will complete a Volunteer Disclosure Statement before volunteering.
-The processing time for this form, which includes a background check, is 72 hours.
+The processing time for this form, which includes a background check, is 5 to 7 days.